Industrial maintenance development

 The course focuses on the value of dependability in production systems and how maintenance contributes to the achievement of optimal dependability.
 A well-designed maintenance programme starts with the design of the production system, from the procurement of new equipment, to system service life.

 In the course, we look at maintenance as a value adding activity, analyse maintenance data and apply different types of analysis, such as Life Cycle Cost Analysis (LCC) and Root Cause Failure Analysis.
 We also learn about maintenance management concepts and early equipment management as well as maintenance economy, planning and scheduling.
-Future trends and challenges in the maintenance domain are also a part of the course.

 You will learn to